Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Introduction

 In this paper, we introduce a novel and flexible model, the Diffusion Non-Additive (DNA) model, designed for multi-fidelity data with an associated tuning parameter.
 The DNA model offers \textit{tunable precision}, meaning it can predict outputs at any specified fidelity level, including extrapolation to the exact solution in the limit as the tuning parameter approaches zero.
 Inspired by generative diffusion models in deep learning \citep{ho2020denoising}, the DNA model adopts a recursive structure: lower-fidelity outputs serve as inputs to higher-fidelity levels, and the relationships across fidelities are governed by a Gaussian process (GP) prior.
 This nonparametric prior enables the model to capture complex, non-additive, and nonlinear dependencies across fidelity levels.

 The DNA model offers several key innovations: (i) To the best of our knowledge, it is the first to integrate diffusion-inspired modeling into the multi-fidelity framework. (ii) It employs a nonseparable covariance kernel, drawing on ideas from spatial statistics for spatial-temporal modeling, to model interactions between input variables and the tuning parameter.
-This not only improves predictive accuracy but also offers interpretable representations of physical relationships. (iii) Although recursive GP structures typically involve computationally intensive procedures (e.g., MCMC) to estimate posterior distributions, we derive closed-form expressions for the posterior mean and variance under nested designs, enabling efficient inference and rigorous uncertainty quantification. (iv) To further enhance modeling flexibility, we extend our approach to fully non-nested experimental designs by developing a stochastic imputation approach for posterior computation.
+This not only improves predictive accuracy but also offers interpretable representations of physical relationships. (iii) Although recursive GP structures typically involve computationally intensive procedures (e.g., MCMC) to estimate posterior distributions, we derive closed-form expressions for the posterior mean and variance under nested designs, enabling efficient inference and rigorous uncertainty quantification. (iv) It provides convergence error bounds for the prediction and leverages these theoretical insights to derive an optimal multi-fidelity experimental design strategy, along with explicit cost–accuracy complexity guarantees.

 The organization of this article is as follows.
-Section \ref{sec:DNA} introduces the DNA model.
-Section \ref{sec:DNAposterior} derives an analytical posterior of the DNA model.
-In Section \ref{sec:studies} and \ref{sec:real}, we conduct a comprehensive analysis of various methods through extensive numerical experiments and real-world case studies.
-Section \ref{sec:nonnested} extends the DNA model to non-nested designs.
-Finally, Section \ref{sec:conclusion} concludes with a discussion and future directions.
+Section~\ref{sec:DNA} introduces the DNA model.
+Section~\ref{sec:DNAposterior} derives an analytical posterior of the DNA model.
+Section~\ref{sec:theoretical} establishes the theoretical guarantees of the framework, detailing the convergence error bounds, the cost complexity, the optimal sample allocation, and the construction of the experimental design.
+In Sections~\ref{sec:studies} and \ref{sec:real}, we conduct a comprehensive analysis of various methods through extensive numerical experiments and real-world case studies.
+Section~\ref{sec:nonnested} extends the DNA model to non-nested designs.
+Finally, Section~\ref{sec:conclusion} concludes with a discussion and future directions.